Icebane1331/CyberSecurity_MK/Homework_week_11/SubmissionFile.md

 #### Make rules permanent then reload them:

 It's good practice to ensure that your `firewalld` installation remains nailed up and retains its services across reboots.
-This ensure that the network remains secured after unplanned outages such as power failures.
+This ensures that the network remains secured after unplanned outages such as power failures.

 - Run the command that reloads the `firewalld` configurations and writes it to memory